 Bergen County Domestic Violence Attorneys

 Being arrested for domestic violence can be devastating.
 New Jersey is proactive in its battle against domestic violence and just the accusation alone can constitute the issuance of a temporary restraining order (TRO).
 Once the state hears the case, the court will decide whether a permanent restraining order should be applied.
 If you are a person involved in a domestic violence case, it is imperative that you retain the services of an experienced legal professional with the skill needed to effectively represent your legal needs and protect your future.
 Besides facing jail time and a criminal record, you could be banned from the home, kept from your children, and barred from keeping your firearms.
-For an effective legal team ready to fight you, contact Rem Law Group.
+For effective domestic violence defense attorneys ready to fight you, contact Rem Katcher Law Group.